sakshii2004/sakshii2004/README.md

 ### 🤝 Let's Connect!
 I love collaborating on impactful AI, research, or full-stack projects.
 Always up for hackathons, community events, and technical discussions.
 Feel free to connect!

-> *“Build with purpose.
-Code with clarity.
-Learn endlessly.”*